Georgegriff/griffadev/src/posts/building-a-blog-experimenting-with-color/experimenting-with-color.md

 ---
 title: 'Using css custom properties for color and theming'
-tagline: I'm by no means a designer, but with a bit of research into color contrast and accessibility, making I was able to build out a design that I was happy with.
+description: I'm by no means a designer, but with a bit of research into color contrast and accessibility, making I was able to build out a design that I was happy with.
 series:
   title: Building a personal blog
   order: 2